 WE’RE OPEN for face-to-face appointments and virtual/video consultations

-Along with the Public Health England guidelines, our regulatory and professional bodies require that all patients are seen with a “virtual first approach“, meaning all new cases must first be seen via a virtual means to 1) asses whether there is a clinical need for the face to face appointment, 2) carry out an individual risk assessment for each patient who may wish to have a face to face appointment, and 3) ensure that the person is choosing to do so with the full information available to them.
+Along with the Public Health England guidelines, our regulatory and professional bodies require that all patients are seen with a “virtual first approach“, meaning all new cases must be assessed via virtual means before they can attend the clinic.
+Importantly, this virtual assessment provides the opportunity for us to carry out an individual risk assessment for each patient who may wish to have a face to face appointment.

 As always, we remain able to bill to your private medical insurance for face to face appointments, and most insurers are also approving the virtual appointments as well (though you should check with them first).
 Self-funded appointments, of course, also welcome.